 Quotes: what our partners in reform are saying.
+Electronic transactions and mortgages should be here to stay.

 The COVID-19 lockdown has highlighted century-old regulations slowing down commerce.
 The ABA is currently working to enable people to get a mortgage and do business digitally, including using electronic signatures.